a2ankitrai/2KX7/DS/heap.md

 Since a Binary Heap is a Complete Binary Tree, it can be easily represented as array and array based representation is space efficient.
 If the parent node is stored at index `I`, the left child can be calculated by `2 * I + 1` and right child by `2 * I + 2` (assuming the indexing starts at 0).

+## Heap-ordered binary tree
+- Key in nodes
+- Parent's key no smaller than children's key

+## Array representation

+- Indices start at 1
+- Take nodes in level order
+- No explicit links needed!

+## Binary Heap properties

+- Largest key is a[1], which is the root of the binary tree
+- Can use array indices to move through tree
+	- Parent of node at `k` is at `k/2`
+	- Children of node at `k` are at `2k` and `2k+1`

+---

+## Heap operations complexities

+- **Get Top Priority Element (Get minimum or maximum)** - O(1)

+- **Insert an element** - O(Logn)

+- **Remove top priority element** - O(Logn)

+- **Decrease Key** - O(Logn)

+---

+## Binary heap considerations

+### Immutability of keys
+- Assumption: client does not change the keys while they're on the PQ
+- Best practice: use immuatable keys

+---

+## Priority Queue

+Data structure implementation for min heap or max heap.
+Can be used when input n is very large and only k top elements needs to be processed.

+### Priority Queue client example

+Find the largest M items in a stream of N items

+### Applications of Priority Queue:

+- Event-driven simulation [Customers in a line, colliding particles ]
+- Numerical computation [reducing round-off error]
+- Data compression [Huffman codes]
+- CPU Scheduling
+- Graph algorithms [**Dijkstra’s shortest path algorithm**, **Prim’s Minimum Spanning Tree**]
+- Statistics [maintain largest M values in a sequence]
+- Operating Systems [load balancing, interrupt handling]
+- Spam filtering [Bayesian spam filter]

+---

+## Applications of Heaps:

+- Heap Sort: Heap Sort uses Binary Heap to sort an array in O(nLogn) time.

+- Priority Queue: Priority queues can be efficiently implemented using Binary Heap because it supports insert(), delete() and extractmax(), decreaseKey() 	operations in O(logn) time.
+Binomoial Heap and Fibonacci Heap are variations of Binary Heap.
+These variations perform union also efficiently.

+- Graph Algorithms: The priority queues are especially used in Graph Algorithms like Dijkstra’s Shortest Path and Prim’s Minimum Spanning Tree.

+- Many problems can be efficiently solved using Heaps.
+See following for example.

+- K’th Largest Element in an array.

+- Sort an almost sorted array

+- Merge K Sorted Arrays.

+---

+**why is Binary Heap Preferred over BST for Priority Queue?**

+- Since Binary Heap is implemented using arrays, there is always better locality of reference and operations are more cache friendly.

+- Although operations are of same time complexity, constants in Binary Search Tree are higher.

+- We can build a Binary Heap in O(n) time.
+Self Balancing BSTs require O(nLogn) time to construct.

+- Binary Heap doesn’t require extra space for pointers.

+- Binary Heap is easier to implement.

+- There are variations of Binary Heap like Fibonacci Heap that can support insert and decrease-key in Θ(1) time

 ---

 # Procedure for Heap Sort